 Currently Active Clinical Trials

-In January 2012, we enrolled the first patient in our PreSERVE Phase 2 trial, a multicenter, randomized, double-blind, placebo-controlled U.S. clinical trial to evaluate the efficacy and safety of a single intra-coronary infusion of at least 10 million cells of AMR-001, post STEMI, in subjects with ejection fractions of 48% or less as measured by cardiac magnetic resonance imaging (“CMR”).
-We expect to complete enrollment for this study in 2013 with the first data readout available six to eight months thereafter.
+Enrollment in our PreSERVE AMI Phase 2 trial was completed in December 2013.
+Data from this trial will be released in the third quarter of 2014.
+The PreSERVE AMI Phase 2 trial is a multicenter, randomized, double-blind, placebo-controlled U.S. clinical trial to evaluate the efficacy and safety of a single intra-coronary infusion of at least 10 million cells of AMR-001, post STEMI, in subjects with ejection fractions of 48% or less as measured by cardiac magnetic resonance imaging (“CMR”).

 You can learn more about the inclusion criteria and participating centers for the clinical trial at clinicaltrials.gov.
 Please note that subjects must be treated within a narrow window of time following the heart attack.